 You should also add all the data that’s important for the other project managers, the team, and the stakeholders.
 Some examples are the start and end date, the job code or the project code which are used in other systems, the project phase, the project manager, the client, all the milestones.

 One way to use Gantt charts to create project management schedule is to plan detailed tasks.
 This calls for precise estimations and figuring out what’s the best way to prioritize and sequence the tasks.
-High-level resource scheduling is more about understanding priorities in the portfolio rather than a single project and planning according to the project phases or even just making sure that the resource would be available in the timeframe or letting others know that the resources aren’t available during the course of the project.
+High-level resource scheduling is more about understanding priorities in the portfolio rather than a single project and planning.
+Which depends on availability and needed capacity.

+If there are solid resource leveling and shifting procedures in your organization, those conflicts aren’t a struggle to solve.
 Nevertheless, even with all the leveling, shifting, and prioritizing, there’s still the question of how much work you should schedule a person with.
 The general rule is never to be too optimistic.

 Remember that planning more work doesn’t translate into getting more work done.
-Additionally, keep your teams’ health in mind since it has been found that the average healthy work limit is just 39 hours per week.
+Additionally, keep your teams’ health in mind.
+Since it has been found that the average healthy work limit is just 39 hours per week.
 And yes, people can actually die from working too much.

 For example, if you are scheduling equipment and people for a project, it can happen that the two need to be at the same place at the same time.
 If that does happen, you can create one task, and then simply add it to the task to other resources’ timeline as well.
 Concurrent task scheduling is easy with the right tool.

 You are probably already familiar with the concept of something recurring.
 A weekly meeting?
 Set it to recur until the end of the project.
 A monthly project status update?
 Set it to recur.
 A maintenance cycle equipment?
 Recur!